 The Mathematics Syllabus provides students with the opportunity to develop their knowledge, understanding and skills in mathematics and working mathematically.
-Students have the opportunity to develop increasingly sophisticated and refined mathematical understanding, fluency, communication, reasoning, analytical thought and problem-solving skills.

-Mathematics in Years 7-10 focuses on developing increasingly sophisticated and refined mathematical understanding, fluency, communication, logical reasoning, analytical thought and problem-solving skills.
+Students develop understanding and fluency in Mathematics through inquiry, exploring and connecting mathematical concepts, applying problem-solving skills and mathematical techniques, communication, and reasoning.
 These capabilities enable students to respond to familiar and unfamiliar situations by employing strategies to make informed decisions and solve problems relevant to their further education and everyday lives.